-In my post about being more active while working from home, I mentioned that I was going to get a watch of some description.
-My plan was to use it to monitor my daily steps and general activity and such.
+In my post about being more active while working from home, I mentioned that I would get a watch of some description.
+I planned to use it to monitor my daily steps and general activity and such.
 Things like the Sleep and Breathe apps interested me.
 You have to know where you are to know where your going is a bit of a motto of mine.
 This was about having the data I wanted to make decisions about my health.

 View this post on Instagram

 Since then, it’s been pretty easy to get used to wearing it.
 Though, as someone who hasn’t worn a watch in maybe 5 or more years, it was a bit weird at the start.
 One of the great things is that you can set up the Apple Watch for whichever arm you prefer; settings wise and as far as attaching the band.
 You could even change the settings to allow you to wear the watch face on the inside of your wrist, which is something I did when I worked in hospitality for years.
 Weirdo, I know.

 Once I got used to wearing it, next was all the apps and working out how they work and which ones I wanted to use.
 Learning the shortcuts to access everything took me WAY longer and WAY more youTube videos to master, but now I know what I’m doing.
 It’s great.
 I highly recommend searching for your series of watch or brands if you’re not using Apple and get a walkthrough on how to use it.
 I learned a lot, and I know you will too.